Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Our Summary of Rights page details your rights as a consumer under the federal Fair Credit Reporting Act (FCRA).

-Send a written request that includes your name, address, and Social Security number to:
+You can also add a freeze to your credit report by phone or mail.
+Call TransUnion at 800-916-8800. or send a written request that includes your name, address and Social Security number to:

 TransUnion